julianaleon/book-wishlist/README.md

 # book-wishlist
-A single page app that stores a collection of books as a wishlist.
+A single-page app that stores a collection of books as a wishlist.
 Books can be added and removed from the list.

 ![App Screenshot Example](assets/demo.png "App Screenshot Example")